vaughnman/CST391-IMDb-Express/README.md

 Run the test script `npm test`

-**The AlbumDatabase and ReviewDatabase tests will fail if the live database is offline or not configured correctly.**
+**The AlbumDatabase and ReviewDatabase reach out directly to the live database.
+The tests will be skipped if there is no connection string configured.**

 ### 👨‍🚀 Postman